julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Monday, September 16, 2024.
+Tuesday, September 17, 2024.
 Quote of the day:

-> "The fewer the facts, the stronger the opinion." - Arnold H. Glasow
+> "I had rather have a fool to make me merry than experience to make me sad and to travel for it too!" - William Shakespeare